-The Siena Reservoir Pump Station and pipeline project currently is a preliminary design project for a station to pump raw water from Siena Reservoir to Glaser Reservoir and the Water Treatment Facility to assist in meeting the water demands for Broomfield residents.
-Staff anticipates sending a design consulting agreement to Council for approval in late April 2021.
+The Siena Reservoir Pump Station and pipeline project is to construct a station and pipeline to pump and transfer raw water from Siena Reservoir to Glaser Reservoir and the Water Treatment Facility to assist in meeting the water demands for Broomfield residents.
+Council approved a design consulting agreement with Muller Engineering for design and construction documents on May 11, 2021.

 The City and County of Broomfield (Broomfield) at the November 10, 2020 Council Meeting retained Muller Engineering Company to complete a Preliminary Design Report for the design of a pump station and associated pipeline from Siena Reservoir (Siena) to the Broomfield Water Treatment Facility (WTF).
 Siena is located northeast of the intersection of Lowell Boulevard and Sheridan Parkway and south of the Northwest Parkway in Broomfield with a normal storage capacity of 450 acre-feet.
 The WTF is located at 4395 west 144th Avenue, Broomfield, Colorado.

 Broomfield would like to construct a pumping station at Siena and a pipeline to deliver water to the WTF.
 The facilities would assist in meeting peak summer demands for potable water.
 The anticipated capacity of the facility would be 10 to 15 cubic feet per second (CFS) and 14,200 feet of pipeline expected to be 20 to 30 inches in diameter.

 Broomfield has two major water supply sources: treated water purchased from Denver Water, and raw water from both the Colorado-Big Thompson (C-BT) and Windy Gap Projects.
 One of the City Council’s ongoing priorities is water resource acquisition and development.
 This includes efforts to continue moving the Windy Gap Firming Project (WGFP) forward, acquiring water rights, and constructing new capital facilities.

 Broomfield’s Water Treatment Facility (WTF), located at 4395 West 144th Avenue, treats the raw water supplies from the C-BT and Windy Gap Projects.
 A CIP project to expand the WTF by 6 MGD to its current 26 MGD was recently completed fall 2020.